dockersamples/codellama-python/README.md

 # codellama-python

-This is a PoC about integrating docker + codellama + python in order to apply code review in the pre-commit git hook
+Integrating Docker + CodeLlama + Python to apply Code Review in the pre-commit GitHook

 # Getting Started